 69 Chass, “Some Slights Endure for Winfield.”

-72 Puckett’s comments were included in an Associated Press story that appeared in several newspapers, including the Arizona Daily Sun, which titled it “Hall Open Doors to Puckett, Winfield,” on January 16, 2001.
+72 Puckett’s comments were included in an Associated Press story that appeared in several newspapers, including the Arizona Daily Sun (Flagstaff), which headlined it, “Hall Open Doors to Puckett, Winfield,” on January 16, 2001.

 74 Araton, “Sports of the Times: Winfield and Steinbrenner and Reconciling the Past.”

 75 “Winfield Honored by Yankees,” New York Times, August 19, 2001: 83.

 77 Jim Baumbach, “Even Winfield Believes in Boss,” Newsday, July 26, 2008, S1.